jramos/cgminer_manager/README.md

 A web manager for cgminer written in Ruby on Rails.
 It allows for remote management and monitoring of a multiple cgminer instances.
 Features include:

 * Pool and miner summary pages
-* A breakdown of miner performance and configuration
+* Breakdown of miner performance and configuration
+* Quickly update mining pool configuration
-* The ability to send API commands to one or more miners
+* Send raw API commands to one or more miners

 ## Requirements